Sangma83/real-estate-project/README.md

 - **Residential**: Single-family homes, townhouses, apartments, student housing, senior living communities, vacation rentals, and more.

-## Key Rules:
-- Included minimum of 10 notable Github commits.
-- Added a meaningful readme.md file with the name of your website and a live site URL.
-- Include a minimum of five bullet points features and characteristics of your website.
-- Add the npm package name which you have used for the challenges task.
-- Make it responsive for all devices.
-- Use environment variables for Firebase config keys.

 ### Website Design
 1. design is unique.
 2. Website name will show on the website title.